glest/glest-data/techs/glestpack/factions/the_great_ming/ReadmeV089a.txt

 http://glest.org/glest_board/index.php?topic=6103.0

 Currently this mod works properly only in Glest.
-This faction is magitech and factionpack compatible.
+This faction is magitech and glestpack compatible.

 Licensing: I am placing this mod under Creative Commons CC-BY-NC-SA license.
 This means you can share it anyway you want, as long as it is non-commercial and goes under the same license and the author is creditted somewhere.